We know that University can be hard sometimes, especially this past year. But learning better, feeling better and doing better is possible!

 Approaching difficult tasks from a positive perspective can be challenging at times.
 Join us to learn how optimism is a tool for success and how it can compliment well-developed study skills.
 We’ll also talk about proven study techniques, why they are effective and how you can implement these for different courses.

-Maintaining focus can be hard, especially after a year of learning online!
+Maintaining focus can be challenging, especially with so many distractions around us.
 This week we will provide strategies to help you stay on task longer and increase productivity.
 We will also discuss the importance of gratitude for yourself, your academic progress, and your future personal growth.

 Most of know that sleep and exercise are important, but have you ever really thought why?
 This week we investigate the important role these activities play on our learning and how we can use them as a tool for success.
 By the end of the session, you will understand the benefits of sleep and exercise while gaining strategies to improve both.